jakartaee/specifications/pull_request_template.md

       <add URL here>

 Include the following in PR#2:
-- [ ] Specification JavaDoc in the apidocs directory.
+- [ ] Specification JavaDoc in the wombat/x.y/apidocs directory.